fbpx

 • In the afternoon, join our Chef and transform local organic ingredients grown at the property into seasonal fare.
 Everyone enjoys the foods that were prepared in class together with a toast of local wine.

-Day 3; Parmigiano Reggiano Cheese & Balsamico Countryside Wine Tour Tasting Lunch
+Day 3; Parmigiano Reggiano Cheese & Balsamico Countryside Tour with Lunch and Wine

 • Breakfast is served.